klahnakoski/Qb/docs/Qb_Reference.md

 window
 ------

-Each window column defines an additional attribute for the result set.
-A window column does not change the number of rows returned.
+The window clause defines a sequence of window functions to be applied to the result set.
+Each window function defines an additional attribute, and does not affect the  number of rows returned.
 For each window, the data is grouped, sorted and assigned a ```rownum``` attribute that can be used to calculate the attribute value.

   - **name** – name given to resulting attribute
   - **value** – can be a function (or a string containing javascript code) to determine the attribute value.
 The functions is passed three special variables: